 Australian Antimicrobial Resistance Network (AAMRNet)

-The Challenge of AMR
+The Urgent Threat of AMR

 AMR occurs when microbes such as bacteria and fungi become resistant to the drugs which once killed them - evolving into untreatable ‘superbugs’.

 The Review on Antimicrobial Resistance estimates that around 10 million lives per year will be lost globally, and a cumulative US$100 trillion of economic output will be put at risk if no action is taken by 2050.
+The estimated annual impact of AMR on the Australian economy by 2050 will be between $142 - $283 billion.

 A Global Response